tinacms/tinacms/packages/gatsby-plugin-xeditor-cms/README.md

 Field plugins can be registered to define how all fields of a certain component id will look in the sidebar.

-You may want to register your fields inside wrapPageElement to ensure they are registered for all pages on your site.
+You may want to register your fields inside `wrapPageElement` to ensure that they are registered for all pages on your site.

 **/gatsby-browser.js**